runtime-monitoring/explanator2/README.md

 ### Prerequisites

-The Explanator2 depends on a recent (>= 4.04.0) version of the OCaml compiler.
+Explanator2 depends on a recent (>= 4.04.0) version of the OCaml compiler.

 We recommend that you install the OCaml compiler and necessary libraries with [OPAM](https://opam.ocaml.org/doc/Install.html), the OCaml package manager.